-Beginning juggling is the skill of one player with a soccer ball repeatedly striking the ball in order to keep it in the air.
+Beginning juggling is the skill of one player with a soccer ball repeatedly striking the ball, without using the hands or arms, in order to keep it in the air.
 This is usually done while generally standing in place.
 Juggling, in and of itself, is a practice skill which is often the best way for players to develop a soft, deft “touch” to the ball.
 A soft touch is the ability to contact the ball with the minimum amount of force needed to maintain the maximum degree of control.
 The ability to control the ball – in order to make it go where you want it to go, when you want it to go, and the way you want it to go – is the single most important objective for an individual soccer player to achieve when working on skills.
 Accordingly, juggling should be introduced as early as possible and be made a part of a good practice routine.
 A higher success rate for the introduction to juggling is achieved if players have already been instructed in the instep drive and heading.

 The keys to first learning effective juggling are:

 1. At the time the ball is struck, the surface of the body part used to strike the ball should be parallel with the ground, i.e., horizontal.

 2. The ball should be struck in such a way that the ball goes straight up into the air, i.e., perpendicular to the ground, approximately 18 inches.

 The following parts of the body are most commonly used to strike the ball while juggling and should be introduced first: